Fertility Medication Reference Guide

 Prenatal Vitamins

-Prenatal Vitamins that contain folic acid and omega 3-fatty acids or DHA should be started when you are
+Prenatal Vitamins that contain folic acid and omega 3-fatty acids or DHA

-beginning the process to actively conceive.
-They should continue throughout the pregnancy.
+conceiving.
+They should continue throughout the

-The folic acid helps to decrease the incidence of birth defects and spina bifida by 50%.
-The omega 3-fatty
+pregnancy.
+Folic acid helps to decrease the incidence of birth defects and

-acids help to improve brain and eye development and maximize fetal growth.
+development and maximize fetal growth.

 -